Compare personal loans vs remortgaging

 - Higher overall cost.
 The longer terms mean that you’ll pay more interest over the full length of the loan.

 Which borrowing option is better suited for me?

 The borrowing option you chose depends on your financial needs.
 Here are a couple of borrower scenarios.
-Each case study is looking for the best option for them, but each would be benefit from something a little different.
+Each example is looking for the best option for them, but each would benefit from something a little different.